 All employees must evacuate the building when notified to do so.
 The type of evacuation or protective measure may be specified as part of the notification.
-Please refer to Policy & Procedure 390-10 for more information on Campus Emergency Policy.
+Please refer to the UC Davis Policy & Procedure Manual, 390-10 for more information on Campus Emergency Policy.